5 Ways to Get a Head Start on Your College Apps This Summer

 4. Work on Your Personal Statement

-You’ll want to give yourself as much time as possible to craft a thoughtful personal statement and write any supplemental essays the colleges you are applying to might require.
-Summer break, when you are free from the distractions of school, can be an ideal time to start - -and even finish -- your essay.
+You’ll want to give yourself as much time as possible to craft a thoughtful personal statement and write any supplemental essays required by the colleges to which you are applying.
+Summer break, when you are free from the distractions of school, can be an ideal time to start — and even finish — your essay.

 5. Create a College Resume